UPSC Mains General Studies Paper – 1 Mains 2022

 - Though there are many benefits derived from the process of Globalisation, it has resulted in some serious constraints on the growth of the industry in India.
 The Indian and world industries face ruthless competition from large domestic firms and multinationals armed with improved technology, managerial ability, skilled workers, marketing skills, better product quality, and a wide range of products.

 - Problems related to finance: Financing has always been a major problem for the small and medium industries in India.
-The SSIs mostly depend on internal sources of finance (personal savings, loans from relatives, and loans from local money lenders) than that of institutional financing by banks and other financing institutions.
+The SSIs mostly depend on internal sources of finance (personal savings, loans from relatives, and loans from local money lenders) rather than on institutional financing by banks and other financing institutions.

 - Poor Technology Base: There exists considerable heterogeneity among the SSIs in India.
 A small percentage of firms operate with sophisticated technology bases whereas the majority of firms use outdated technology.
 They suffer from low productivity and poor product quality.
 Due to their small size, they cannot enjoy large-scale production economies.